Patient Choice in the NHS: 6 tips to help you choose where to have your NHS treatment

 10 September 2018

-NHS patients have been able to choose where to receive NHS treatment since 2006, yet many of us still do not realise that Patient Choice is our right.
+NHS patients have been able to choose where to receive treatment since 2006, yet many of us still do not realise that Patient Choice in the NHS is our right.
 If you are in a position where you or a loved one need to choose where to receive treatment, read our insider tips on how to make an informed decision.

 1. Make sure you are happy with your choice